openssl/openssl/demos/README.txt

 digest:
-EVP_MD_demo.c          Compute a digest from multiple buffers EVP_MD_stdin.c         Compute a digest with data read from stdin EVP_f_md.c             Compute a digest using BIO and EVP_f_md
+EVP_MD_demo.c          Compute a digest from multiple buffers EVP_MD_stdin.c         Compute a digest with data read from stdin EVP_MD_xof.c           Compute a digest using the SHAKE256 XOF EVP_f_md.c             Compute a digest using BIO and EVP_f_md

 encrypt: